zheminzhou/SimPan/README.md

 1. Uses SimBac to simulate a global phylogeny and recombination events of the bacterial genomes.
 2. Generate gene contents for both core- and accessory genomes by random indel events.
-3. Uses indel-seq-gen to fill in sequences for these pan genes.
+3. Uses indelible to fill in sequences for these pan genes.

-Note that indel-seq-gen can be very slow.
+Note that indelible can be very slow.
 If you are only interested in the gene content, use '--noSeq' as an early stop.

 ## EXAMPLE:
 Use